‘Counting On’ Star Jana Duggar Is Adorable In Denim, Twinning With Sister-In-Law Abbie

 “Jana you are a gorgeous, smart, sweet, loving woman.
 You seem to love adventure and travel.
 You are crafty and imaginative!
 Get out from under your parent’s thumb and spread your wings… you deserve to live your own life make your own decisions,” said one follower of the Counting On star.

-Another fan commented “I come from a large family as well Jana.
+Another fan commented, “I come from a large family as well Jana.
 This reminds me that a large family always comes with built-in best friends including in-laws.
 May God bless you and family greatly.”

-Still another fan of the reality star remarked, “Love this!!!
-My cousin and I live over 800 miles apart, when we get together we twin the whole time!!”
+“Love this!!!
+My cousin and I live over 800 miles apart, when we get together we twin the whole time!!” another fan of the reality star remarked.

 View this post on Instagram